-In partnership with the Department of Community Affairs (“DCA”), as of June 1, 2022, Staff facilitated the distribution of over $160m of the $250m in American Rescue Plan (“ARP”) funding for utility bill arrearages through the programs administered by the DCA.
-Staff expects the remainder of the funds to be disbursed before the end of the 3rd Quarter (“Q3”) of 2022.
-The bulk of this assistance was distributed to customers in a collaborative process with the utility service providers, where customers with arrearages over $300 and more than 30 days overdue, not otherwise eligible for assistance, were identified by the utility and contacted by DCA; approximately 136,000 customers have been provided assistance through this effort.
-In addition to the ARP-funded assistance, the BPU provides funding for the USF and PAGE Programs.
-The USF program has provided $103,462,077 of assistance, year to date (an increase of 65%) to 192,918 customers (an increase of 47%).
-The smaller, more moderate-income PAGE Program has disbursed about $1.9 million year to date (slightly lower than last year at this time due to grant cap changes) but reached over 4,500 households (a 97% increase).

-A key feature of the arrearage assistance provided to date has been the leveraging of the Fresh Start Program, whereby eligible customers who make 12 consecutive monthly payments on their current bill have the past due balance paid in full by the program.
+In partnership with DCA, as of December 30, 2022, Staff facilitated the distribution of more than $245 million of the $250 million in American Rescue Plan (“ARP”) funding for utility bill arrearages through the programs administered by the DCA.
+Staff expects the remainder of the funds to be disbursed by February 2023.
+The bulk of this assistance was distributed to customers in a collaborative process with the utility service providers, where customers with arrearages over $300 and more than 30 days overdue, not otherwise eligible for assistance, were identified by the utility and contacted by DCA.
+Approximately 311,531 customers have been provided assistance through this effort.
+Additionally, the BPU provides funding for the USF and PAGE programs.
+During the last program year, USF provided $146,431,260 of assistance (an increase of 38%) to 289,788 customers (an increase of 97%).
+A key component of the USF is the Fresh Start Program, whereby eligible customers who make 12 consecutive monthly payments on their current bill have the past due balance paid in full by the program.
+Through Fresh Start Program expansion, the Board provided arrearage forgiveness in the amount of $51 million to USF enrollees during the last program year, an increase of 1,247 percent compared to the prior program year, before temporary program expansions were put into place.
+The smaller, more moderate-income PAGE Program has disbursed approximately $3 million, year to date (a decrease of 21 percent, due to the availability of federal ARP funds and the Fresh Start Program expansion) to 7,114 households (approximately the same number of households as the prior calendar year).

-In recognition of the urgent and ongoing need many customers still have for assistance, Staff is investigating options for additional arrearage assistance using FY23 funds.
-At this time, Staff is considering one-time assistance for customers who are unable to secure adequate relief through existing programs such as those described above.
-Staff is gathering data on the residential customer accounts with the largest, oldest balances, and examining eligibility criteria, such as recent participation in one or more assistance programs (like those identified as a basis for automatic eligibility in the Board’s rules.)
-Factors such as interest in, but inability to successfully complete, a Fresh Start plan, will be given priority consideration.
+In recognition of many customers’ urgent and ongoing need for assistance, Staff is considering providing additional arrearage support for customers who are unable to secure adequate relief through existing programs, such as USF, the Low Income Home Energy Assistance Program (“LIHEAP”) and PAGE.
+This funding is designed to provide a one-time funding source for customer arrearage relief.

 Workforce Development

-As the clean energy economy continues to grow in New Jersey, we recognize that workforce development and training are key components of realizing our efficiency, generation, and energy equity goals while providing clean, green jobs to workers in New Jersey.
-To that end, the NJCEP will launch a workforce development program, with a focus on community-based approaches that will build a more inclusive and representative clean energy workforce.
-This may consist of: a Workforce Development Grant Program, which will provide funding to nonprofits, community-based organizations, colleges/universities, technical training facilities, and high schools/vocational-tech schools located in or that serve OBC; an incentive-based mentorship/apprenticeship program with contractors; enhanced incentives for customers that hire local contractors and that are based in and serve their communities; and establishment and development of prioritization/weighing processes to support OBC and contractors in implementing EE programs.
-The development and implementation of these initiatives will be supported by the Workforce Development and Equity Working Groups established through the EE transition.
+As the clean energy economy continues to grow in New Jersey, workforce development and training are key components of realizing the State’s efficiency, generation, and energy equity goals while providing clean, green jobs to workers in New Jersey.
+To that end, the BPU is preparing to launch a workforce development program, with a focus on community-based approaches that will build a more inclusive and representative clean energy workforce.
+This may consist of: a Workforce Development Grant Program, which will provide funding to nonprofits, community-based organizations, colleges/universities, technical training facilities, and high schools/vocational-tech schools located in or that serve OBCs; an incentive-based mentorship/apprenticeship program with contractors; enhanced incentives for customers that hire local contractors and that are based in and serve their communities; and establishment and development of prioritization/weighing processes to support OBC and contractors in implementing EE programs.
+The development and implementation of these initiatives will occur while the BPU supports the Governor’s Clean Building Working Group and will be supported by the Workforce Development and Equity Working Groups established through the EE transition.

 Fiscal Year 2023 Program Budgets

-The following table set out a detailed FY23 budget for programs managed by the DCE:
+The following table sets out a detailed FY23 budget for programs managed by the DCE: